Folklore of Italy

 Folklore of Italy refers to the folklore and urban legends of Italy.
-Within the Italian territory, various peoples have followed one another over time, each of which has left its mark on current culture.
+Within the Italian territory, various people have followed each other over time, each of which has left its mark on current culture.
 Some tales also come from Christianization, especially those concerning demons, which are sometimes recognized by Christian demonology.
-Folklore also includes the genre of the fairy tale, folk music, folk dance and folk heroes.
+Italian folklore also includes the genre of the fairy tale (where the term itself was born), folk music, folk dance and folk heroes.

-Figures and legends of Italian folklore
+Figures and Heroes of Italian folklore

 Below is a list of the folklore figures who have animated Italian folk tales since ancient Rome.